ecg-icas/icas/src/source/ads.rst

 in size.
 Images larger than 1024x1024 px are being scaled down.

 The images will be shown in the order they are provided.
-The first image is shown in search results and it is the main image on the item page on Marktplaats.
+The first image is shown in search results and it is the main image on the item page.

 .. index:: image objects
 .. _ad_image_objects: